rahul-gharat/dronahq-docs/docs/secure_embed.md

 | type | pass SSO in the value |
 | properties | Stores object, with each key representing query parameters of your application, if you want to pass some extra data to handle multi-tenant applications you can pass these data by configuring `query strings` in the studio. and value for those parameters will be passed here |

-The result of the API call will be the SSO token which will be used for embedding the microapp in the third step.
+The result of the API call will be the SSO token which will be used for embedding the app in the third step.

 ```bash
 {